dportik/SuperCRUNCH/README.md

 On the OSF project page, there are also several analyses that compare the performance of **SuperCRUNCH** to other available programs.

-In addition to the OSF page, several example files are also provided in the [data folder](https://github.com/dportik/SuperCRUNCH/tree/master/data).
-These include locus search terms files and reference sequence sets.
+The analyses available on the OSF page will have examples of all the input files required to run various steps.
+Additionally, several example input files are also provided in the [data folder](https://github.com/dportik/SuperCRUNCH/tree/master/data).
+These include several locus search terms files (including the 5k UCE set) and multiple reference sequence sets.

 ## Citation